ultraware/qb/README.md

 - You can't misspell keywords or fieldnames, this saves a lot of time and many bugs
 - You can use tab completion
 - You can easily port a query to a different database
-- The order of your query does not matter, this makes building queries in parts or adding optional statements easier
+- The order of commands in your query does not matter, this makes building queries in parts or adding optional statements easier

 ## Installation